pongasoft/emscripten-glfw/README.md

   <tr>
     <td><a href="https://pongasoft.github.io/emscripten-glfw/examples/example_resizable_container_with_handle/main.html">example_resizable_container_with_handle</a> (<a href="examples/example_resizable_container_with_handle">src</a>)</td>
     <td>The purpose of this example is to demonstrate how to make the canvas resizable with a container that has a handle.
-      The handle can be dragged around (left mouse drag) and the div is resized accordingly which in turn resizes the canvas, making the canvas truly resizable like a window</td>
+      The handle can be dragged around (left mouse drag), and the div is resized accordingly which in turn resizes the canvas, making the canvas truly resizable like a window</td>
   </tr>
   <tr>